hanami/guides/content/introduction/getting-started.md

 ### Displaying Dynamic Data

-With our new experience modelling data, we can get to work displaying dynamic data on our book listing page.
+With our new experience modeling data, we can get to work displaying dynamic data on our book listing page.
 Let's adjust the feature test we created earlier:

 ```ruby